mberriman/BSP2024/manual/instructions.md

 4. Create a list of genes where a missense variant is found.

 5. Find out which genes has the highest number of missense mutations.
-View the distribution of variants along the coding sequence in Jbrowse.

-Hint: to view the VCF in JBrowse you first need to compress and index it.
-Do:
+It is possible to view the distribution of variants along the coding sequence in Jbrowse.
+To view the VCF in JBrowse, you first need to compress and index using 'tabix', a generalised indexer of tab-delimited files from the samtools package

 ```bash
 bgzip file.vcf && tabix -p vcf file.vcf.gz